 LAHIC is included in the reporting entity of the Port, and accordingly, the operations of LAHIC are blended in the Port's accompanying financial statements.
-There are current or recent activity related to LAHIC.

 B. Summary of Significant Accounting Policies

 Method of Accounting - The Port activities are accounted for as an enterprise fund, and as such, its financial statements are presented using the economic resources measurement focus and the accrual method of accounting.
 Under this method of accounting, revenues are recognized when earned and expenses are recorded when the related liabilities are incurred.